 But if you get lucky, maybe you can hope for something.

-And so if the press officer is clever, nice and still wants to give you an opportunity, your man will be sat somewhere, given a steer of questions, and a press conference will be organised.
+And so if the press officer still wants to give you an opportunity, your man will be sat somewhere, given a steer of questions, and a press conference will be organised.

 You’ll be sad for not having been able to secure extra time with him, but this is still a chance your old schoolmates would kill for: we’re talking about electronic dance music living legend Richard Melville Hall here, universally known as Moby.

 We’re talking about one of the most celebrated icons of electronic music of all time with over 20 million records sold in a career that spans 30 years, and we’re also talking about one of the strongest advocates for animal rights and veganism, a talented photographer and cartoon artist, a skilled singer, songwriter and producer, and a pioneeristic DJ.

 In 1999, Moby’s fifth album Play dominated the charts around the world for two years, got all the tracks licensed to films, TV shows and commercials, was included in the Rolling Stone magazine’s ranking of the 500 greatest albums ever existed and eventually became the biggest-selling electronica album of all time with more than 12 million copies sold worldwide.

 The release of Play was followed by other 14 studio albums in 20 years which led Richard to score awards from the MTV Video Music Awards, the Billboard Music Awards and the DanceStar Awards – just to name a few.

 In May 2021, the Grammy-nominated artist came up with a new LP called Reprise, which is why this press conference was organised.

 The record features Moby’s most famous hits and successes – including the classics Porcelain and Natural Blues – all re-envisioned in new powerful versions with arrangments for acoustic instruments and philharmonic ensembles, showing how different anthems and dance tracks can be adapted over time to endless possibilities and contexts.